PARASAGITTAL MENINGIOMA PARAMEDIAN MENINGIOMA

 Prognosis

-Treatment of parasagittal Meningiomas Meningioma through focused small craniotomies and microsurgical technique improves chances of completely removing the tumor with total function preservation or recovery of function that includes pre-operative motor deficits, and visual difficulties, speech difficulties, and cognitive dysfunction.
+Treatment of parasagittal Meningiomas Meningioma through focused small craniotomies and microsurgical technique improves chances of maximal tumor removal with function preservation or recovery of function, including, pre-operative motor deficits, visual difficulties, speech difficulties, and cognitive dysfunction.
 Pre-operative seizures are often well controlled with or without medication after atraumatic tumor resection.
 Small surgical openings or craniotomies decrease the duration of surgery, soft tissue trauma and swelling, post-operative pain, and hospital stay.

 Adequate Treatment of parasagittal Meningiomas enhances the potential for patients to return to their lifestyle and job occupation.
 Maximal removal of the tumor including the superior sagittal invasion, bone invasion, and meningeal origin of the tumor maximizes the chances of the patient progressing without tumor recurrence.